 While I could have just stuck to vanilla cashew ice cream, I opted to add in a cup of coffee and some instant espresso powder because 1) I am a coffee addict and I say that with no shame 2) my husband is a sucker for coffee ice cream and 3) vanilla is a great flavor enhancer to coffee.

-Not only does this coffee cashew ice cream use the creamy Silk Vanilla Cashewmilk, but it also uses raw cashews.
+Not only does this coffee cashew ice cream use the creamy cashewmilk, but it also uses raw cashews.
 The cashews are soaked in water overnight so they become soft.
 Once they were soft I added them to my high speed blender along with the vanilla cashewmilk and pureed the mixture until it was smooth and thick.

 To the cashew cream I added a cup of brewed coffee, sugar, espresso powder, and vanilla bean paste, then blended it again until it was completely combined and smooth.
 The ice cream base chilled in the fridge for a couple hours then I put it in my ice cream maker and churned it until I had some of the creamiest ice cream I had ever eaten!